BrownCSCI1230/lab07_terrain/README.md

 - identify the merits of procedural noise,
 - understand how scaling and adding noise creates interesting detail,
 - be able to come up with your own creative uses for procedural noise!
-- working with non-Implicit Geometry and per vertex information.
+- work with non-Implicit Geometry and per vertex information.

 # Noise Generator